pete-lawson/computational-chasm-workshop/README.md

 [<img src="figures/colab_logo.jpeg" width="150">](https://colab.research.google.com/)

-[Google Colaboratory](https://colab.research.google.com/) offers the least open service for launching an interactive `Jupyter Notebook`, and it does alter the user interface in such a way that it can
+[Google Colaboratory](https://colab.research.google.com/) offers the least open service for launching an interactive `Jupyter Notebook`, and it does alter the user interface in such a way that it can be more challenging to use than other services that strive to provide the native `Jupyter Notebook` environment like Binder.
+Google Colaboratory does provide a collaborative feature, although real-time editing is slightly delayed, as opposed to CoCalc.
+The greatest feature of Google Colaboratory notebooks are the generous abundance of computational resources, making it an excellent choice when prototyping data visualizations and machine learning at a larger scale.
+The addition of a Graphics Processing Unit (GPU) makes it especially useful for researchers that may note have ready access to a GPU, and would like to explore 3D data visualization or machine learning.

 #### Supported Languages
 Python 2 and 3, R, and Swift.